 Our classes meet in several beautiful and historic buildings across SIU's campus.
-Depending upon your academic field, you may learn in Davies, Quigley, Pulliam or Rehn Halls or the Wham Building.
+Depending upon your academic field, you may learn in Pulliam Hall or the Wham Building.
 Our outstanding faculty assure that, no matter what the venue, you will have an unparalleled learning experience.

 Topped by the iconic clock tower, Pulliam Hall is right in the heart of campus at 475 Clocktower Drive.
 Its rich history and storybook ceramic tiles harken back to the University’s origin as a teacher’s college.
-Beneath the bells beckoning students to the halls of learning are four departments: Educational Administration and Higher Education, Public Health and Recreation Professions, School of Social Work and Workforce Education and Development.
+Beneath the bells beckoning students to the halls of learning are two academic programs: Educational Administration and Higher Education, and Workforce Education and Development.

 Often called “the educational building,” Wham is located at 625 Wham Drive.
-A hotbed of knowledge and groundbreaking clinical work, Wham (pronounced with a long “o” sound), is where you’ll find the College’s administration offices.
-Wham also houses the Office of Teacher Education, the Center for Autism Spectrum Disorder, the SIU Clinical Center and the departments of Curriculum and Instruction and Counseling, Quantitative Methods, and Special Education.
+A hotbed of knowledge and groundbreaking clinical work, Wham (pronounced with a long “o” sound), is where you’ll find the School's administration offices.
+Wham also houses the Office of Teacher Education, the Center for Autism Spectrum Disorder, and the academic programs of Curriculum and Instruction and Quantitative Methods and Special Education.